liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 	spring.hibernate.session.factory=&liferaySessionFactory

-Set this property to false to manually open and close sessions.
+Set this property to `false` to manually open and close sessions.

     spring.hibernate.session.delegated=true

 #### Persistence

 Set the provider used for ORM persistence.
-If this property is set to "jpa", then the properties with the prefix "jpa." will be read.
-If this property is set to "hibernate", then the properties with the prefix "hibernate." will be read.
+If this property is set to `jpa`, then the properties with the prefix `jpa.` will be read.
+If this property is set to `hibernate`, then the properties with the prefix `hibernate.` will be read.

-Note that this property affects the loading of hibernate-spring.xml or jpa-spring.xml in the property "spring.configs".
+Note that this property affects the loading of `hibernate-spring.xml` or `jpa-spring.xml` in the property `spring.configs`.

 *Examples:*